Beee4life/acf-city-selector/README.md

 1. Activate the `ACF City Selector` plugin via the plugins admin page.
 1. Create a new field via ACF and select the `City Selector` type (listed in the Choice section).
 1. Select if you want to show labels
+1. Select if you want to use select2
 1. Select if you want a default country
 1. (optional) Import new cities with help of the included Excel sheet.